 Recognizing that there is no such a thing as value-free, absolute definition and that, at the same time, religion is something that average people primarily experience or live and hardly ever stop to formally define it, much less to take into account the ideas of others to see where they all coincide, how could we, then, define religion?

-Taken from the Latin term religio (a noun that originally meant and could be translated as a “reconnection” or “bond”), religion is a created, Western word that, for the most part, refers to a series of attitudes, beliefs, values, and behaviors of groups of people, which describe, symbolize, and seek to meet the needs of “the soul,” which translate into efforts to create a bond or union of some sort with a metaphysical realm (of which a supreme, controlling power, spirit or divine being or beings is central), and to equally derive a moral system relevant to human needs and challenges.
-Simply put, and in response to the mystery and power of life, religion is a limited attempt to meet the deity or its equivalent, an encounter with the divine with the corresponding ethical implications.
+Taken from the Latin term religio (a noun that originally meant and could be translated as a “reconnection” or “bond”), religion is a created, Western word that, for the most part, refers to a series of attitudes, beliefs, values, and behaviors of individuals and groups of people, which describe, symbolize, and seek to meet the needs of “the soul.”
+Religion is a word that refers to a human effort to create a bond or union of some sort with a mysterious, metaphysical reality higher than ourselves (of which a supreme, controlling power, spirit or divine being or beings is central) that would result in a meaningful relationship closely associated with a spiritual-moral system.
+Simply put, and in response to the mystery and power of life, religion refers to a limited, cultural attempt to meet the deity or its equivalent, an encounter with the divine with the corresponding ethical implications.

 Something else needs to be said about the word religion and the type of universal experience it names.
 The imperfect attempt to find God in order to create a connection of some sort is not univocal or materializes the same way everywhere.
 Like anything else in society, it is interpreted, mediated, and lived out differently by different faith communities in any place, time or generation.
 Thus, the word religion may also be applied to particular cultural traditions that, as by-products and reflections of concrete settings, histories, and circumstances, focus on what is ultimately life-giving through the implementation of unique worldviews.
 From this vantage point, the term is used to define, not just the universal drive and practice to find God, but also the followers of particular ways of contextualizing the faith in and commitment to a supreme power or being, in order to improve our lives in the here and now.
 Taking this type of context into account, the following groups are seen as religions: Hinduism, Buddhism, Taoism, Confucianism, Judaism, Christianity, and Islam, just to mention the ones with the largest following.